What to Choose Between Native App & Hybrid App

 - Objective-C: A programming language that has phenomenal development experience and many available libraries.
 It is also compatible with other programming technologies.

-- Swift: This a framework introduced by Apple.
-Developers have said that it is easy to work with and learn.
-It also has better performance than Objective-C. Currently, it is the best alternative to Objective-C and might even replace it in the future.
-Today, all of the latest applications are using Swift for the sheer power and smoother user experience it can create.
+- Swift: Swift is the new programming language from Apple and replaces Objective C. It also has better performance than Objective-C. Today, all of the latest applications are using Swift for the sheer power and smoother user experience it can create.

 - Android uses:

-- Java: This language is not only used for mobile applications, but even desktop and web development have their roots in Java.
-It provides developers access to a compelling library.
-Though it simplifies programming, the applications require more memory than in other frameworks.
+- Java: This language is not only used for mobile applications but also for desktop and web development.
+It provides developers access to a compelling library to be able to access the different Android OS features.

-- Kotlin: This programming language was specifically developed to work with Java.
+- Kotlin: This programming language was specifically developed to work with Java for Android.
 Google supports Kotlin for Android development and offers it as an alternative to the Java compiler in Android Studio.
 Kotlin reduces the time required for programming in app development.